Joy-less/Holo/README.md

 GDScript uses integers as enums.
 It suffers from poor debugging readability.

-Holo uses enums as a type of box that can be created with `enum` or `Enum.new`.
+Holo uses enums as a type of object that can be created with `enum` or `Enum.new`.
 They contain a name:string and a value:number.
 ```
 var entity_type := enum
   player = 1